The cost of selling property in Barcelona - as an individual

 Transfer or pay with credit card directly from a Spanish bank account.

-All property owners must have an energy performance certificate and the results of the energy efficiency should be added to all adverts and information of the property and to all contracts.
+All property owners must have an energy performance certificate and the results of the energy efficiency should be added to all adverts, to information of the property and to all contracts.

 The energy efficiency test will look at both the energy consumption of the property, as well as the energy emission.
 This will then be rated on a scale from A to G (A being the most efficient and G being the least efficient).

-Casamona is NOT reliable for the text above.
+Casamona is NOT liable for any errors or omissions within any section of "Costs and Taxes".
 If you are in any doubt please contact a lawyer.